ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 Making a white kitchen look more alive doesn't always mean using strong color accents.
 It's definitely not the best solution for those who value class and elegance.
 What to do in this case? **Choose silver or gold, which are timeless and fit any interior design.** It's a very stylish way to enliven the room.

 It's an excellent occasion to use kitchen equipment in this color.
-Silver appliances – **refridgerators, ovens, hoods, coffee machines.**
+Silver appliances – **refrigerators, ovens, hoods, coffee machines.**

 {% fig %}